what is a sole proprietorship

 • Owners are personally liable for all debts and obligations, so financial risks should be carefully analyzed.

-• Depending on the type of business activity, various permits and licenses may be required during the establishment process.
+• Depending on the type of business activity, various permits and licenses may be required.

 How long does it take to establish a sole proprietorship?

 Establishing a sole proprietorship typically takes a few days.
-The process is quick once the necessary documents are prepared.
+The process is quite fast once documents are ready.

-Is there any educational requirement to own a sole proprietorship?
+Is a certain education level required to own a sole proprietorship?

-No, there is no specific educational requirement to establish a sole proprietorship.
-However, having business knowledge and experience can be advantageous for managing operations.
+No, there is no education requirement to establish a sole proprietorship.
+However, having commercial knowledge and experience will be advantageous in managing business processes.

 What is the cost of establishing a sole proprietorship?